FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 The blur looks way smoother than our previous box blur, with things generally taking on a "rounder" appearance, due to the bell curve's smooth signal response.
 That is, unless you move the `sigma` slider down.
 If you move `sigma` too low, you will get our previous box blur like artifacts again.

 Let's clear up what the values actually represent and how they interact.
 The following visualization shows the kernel with its weights expressed as height in an [~~Isometric~~](https://en.wikipedia.org/wiki/Isometric_projection) [Dimetric](https://en.wikipedia.org/wiki/Axonometric_projection#Three_types) perspective projection.
-There are two different `sigma` - `kernelSize` interaction modes and two ways to describe `sigma`.
+There are two different interaction modes with `sigma` when changing `kernelSize` and two ways to express `sigma`.

 {% include "./demos/gaussianKernelViz.htm" %}

 `sigma` describes the flatness of our mathematical curve, a curve going to infinity.
 But our algorithm has a limited `kernelSize`.
-Where the kernel stops, no more pixel contributions occur, leading to box-like artifacts due to the cut-off.
+Where the kernel stops, no more pixel contributions occur, leading to box-blur-like artifacts due to the cut-off.
 In the context of image processing, there are two ways to setup a gaussian blur...

 <blockquote class="reaction"><div class="reaction_text">A small sigma, thus a flat bell curve, paired with a small kernel size effectively <strong>is</strong> a box blur, with the weights making the kernel box-shaped.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>